The Moat Pit at Culross: History

 During its working life the Moat Pit was considered a significant engineering achievement and received many visitors.
 The most detailed contemporary account comes from the poet John Taylor, who visited in July 1618.
 He tells of two entrances on land to the mine itself, one a shaft and the other a dip (thought to be a downsloping tunnel).
 He entered by sea and was conducted underground from the Moat Pit, from whence he returned to land.
 He observed that the passage between the two was vaulted and high enough to stand, with many nooks and by-ways off to the sides.
 Taylor went on to report that the pit had been operating for 28 to 29 years at the time of his visit and in that time the workings had followed the coal seam and extended for "more than an English mile" under the sea.
 On construction the seam had been found 40 ft down (12 metres), presumably from the level of the foreshore.
 Water did leak into the workings, but this was drained back to a central well, described as near the land, which was "many fathoms" deep (a fathom being 6 ft and drained by a horse gin.

 Another poet, Ben Jonson, visited that September.
 The description of his visit was thought to have been lost in a fire in 1623, but recently notes of the visit have been found written by an anonymous companion.
 The notes provide no description of the mine itself, but provide useful corroboration of output figures given by Taylor.

 King James I & VI visited in July 1617.
 He entered by land and was greatly shocked to come out at the Moat Pit surrounded by sea.
+He is said to have shouted "Treason".
 He returned to shore by boat.

 On 30 March 1625, a great storm resulted in an extraordinarily high tide that flooded the coal workings and washed away salt pans and other infrastructure, as well as wreaking havoc in Leith and along the shores of the Firth of Forth.
 Sir George Bruce died 5 weeks later.
 Dundonald wrote that the mining fell into disuse although attempts were made to pump out the workings.
 Further shafts were sunk to the east of Culross but Dundonald writes that mining ceased in 1676.
 By that time mining had moved east to deeper but richer deposits at Valleyfield.